Skip to main content

 • Trigger RPM

-Take the total value of all purchases made by each group and divide it by the number of emails sent.
+Divide the total value of all purchases made by each group by the number of emails sent.
 Then multiply by 1000 to get the value for every thousand emails sent.

 RPM = (Total Revenue / Number of Emails sent) * 1000